ispras/atr4s/README.md

 (should be subdirectory of `WORKING_DIRECTORY`) by CValue measure (stored in `CValue.conf` file) and writes recognized terms with weights in `cvalueterms.txt`.

-Note that input text files should be encoded in UTF-8.
-(There are many [tools](http://stackoverflow.com/questions/64860/best-way-to-convert-text-files-between-character-sets) for converting text files).
+Note that if the encoding of input text files differs from UTF-8, then you should specify the correct encoding in the config of `NLPPreprocessor`
+(or convert input files, there are many [tools](http://stackoverflow.com/questions/64860/best-way-to-convert-text-files-between-character-sets) for that).

 ### Program API